-Between March 1999 and June 2018, Ryanair took delivery of 516 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 71 such aircraft, including 46 lease handbacks.
+Between March 1999 and June 2019, Ryanair took delivery of 531 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 76 such aircraft, including 51 lease handbacks.

-Under the terms of the 2013 Boeing Contract, Ryanair agreed to purchase 183 Boeing 737-800 aircraft over a five year period from fiscal years 2015 to 2019, with delivery beginning in September 2014.
-These aircraft benefit from a net effective price not dissimilar to that under the 2005 Boeing Contract.
-Under the terms of the 2014 Boeing contract, Ryanair has agreed to purchase up to 210 new Boeing 737-MAX-200 aircraft (135 firm orders and 75 aircraft subject to option) over a five year period from fiscal year 2020 to 2024, with delivery beginning in Spring 2019.
-The new aircraft will be used on new and existing routes to grow Ryanair's business.
+Under the terms of the 2013 Boeing Contract, Ryanair agreed to purchase 183 Boeing 737-800 aircraft over a five year period from fiscal years 2015 to 2019, with delivery beginning in September 2014 and ending in December 2018.
+These aircraft benefited from a net effective price not dissimilar to that under the 2005 Boeing Contract.
+Under the terms of the 2014 Boeing contract, Ryanair has agreed to purchase up to 210 new Boeing 737-MAX-200 aircraft (135 firm orders and 75 aircraft subject to option) over a five year period from fiscal year 2020 to 2024, with delivery expected to begin in fiscal 2020 (subject to delays related to safety reviews by global regulators of the Boeing 737-MAX aircraft).
+The new aircraft will be used on new and existing routes to grow the Company's business.

-The Boeing 737-800 represents the current generation of Boeing's 737 aircraft.
-It is a short-to-medium range aircraft and seats 189 passengers.
-The basic price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft is approximately US\$78.5 million and the basic price will be increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9 million per new aircraft, which Ryanair has asked Boeing to purchase and install on each of the new aircraft.
-In addition, an "Escalation Factor" will be applied to the basic price to reflect increases in the Employment Cost Index and Producer Price Index between the time the basic price was set in the 2013 Boeing Contract and the period 18 to 24 months prior to the delivery of any such new aircraft.
+The Boeing 737-800 is a short-to-medium range aircraft and seats 189 passengers.
+The basic price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft under the 2013 Boeing Contract was approximately US\$78.5m and this basic price was increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9m per new aircraft, which the Company asked Boeing to purchase and install on each of the new aircraft.
+In addition, an "Escalation Factor" was applied to the basic price to reflect increases in the Employment Cost Index and Producer Price Index between the time the basic price was set in the 2013 Boeing Contract and the period 18 to 24 months prior to the delivery of any such new aircraft.

-Boeing granted Ryanair certain price concessions as part of the 2013 Boeing Contract.
-These take the form of credit memoranda to Ryanair for the amount of such concessions, which Ryanair applies toward the purchase of goods and services from Boeing or toward certain payments, other than advance payments, in respect of the new aircraft.
-Boeing and CFMI (the manufacturer of the engines to be fitted on the new aircraft) have also agreed to provide Ryanair with certain allowances for promotional and other activities, as well as providing certain other goods and services to Ryanair on concessionary terms.
-Those credit memoranda and promotional allowances will effectively reduce the price of each new aircraft payable by Ryanair.
-As a result, the "effective price" (the purchase price of the new aircraft net of discounts received from Boeing) of each new aircraft will be significantly below the basic price mentioned above.
-The effective price applies to all new Boeing 737-800 aircraft due for delivery from September 2014.
+Boeing granted the Company certain price concessions as part of the 2013 Boeing Contract.
+These took the form of credit memoranda to the Company for the amount of such concessions, which were applied toward the purchase of goods and services from Boeing or toward certain payments, other than advance payments, in respect of the new aircraft.
+Boeing and CFMI (the manufacturer of the engines fitted on the 2013 Boeing Contract aircraft) also agreed to provide Ryanair with certain allowances for promotional and other activities, as well as providing certain other goods and services to Ryanair on concessionary terms.
+Those credit memoranda and promotional allowances effectively reduced the price of each new aircraft payable by the Company.
+As a result, the "effective price" (the purchase price of the aircraft net of discounts received from Boeing) of each aircraft under the 2013 Boeing Contract was significantly below the basic price mentioned above.
+The effective price applied to all Boeing 737-800 aircraft delivered under the 2013 Boeing Contract.